rjmfernandes/c3plusplus/README.md

 sudo apt install -y confluent-platform confluent-security
 ```

-If in parallel we connect in another shell to cc:
+If in parallel we connect in another shell to cc (confirm the `ansible-playbook ./all.yml -i hosts.yml` executed before has completed):

 ```shell
 docker compose exec cc cat /etc/confluent-control-center/control-center-production.properties